YelbyTheCat/avatar_setup/README.md

 - Gives suggested eye position (Given specific bone path exists)
 - Creates a scene with the character inside
 - Works on avatar 2.0 and 3.0
+- Adds Avatar Descriptor
+- Checks for SDK 2 or 3
 - And more!